This swimming spot can be a bit tricky to access, but once you are at creek level, it is one of my favourite swims on the Gold Coast. From just

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority advises that diving or jumping

 into rock pools, sliding down the cascades, and walking on wet rocks is dangerous and may lead to serious injury or death.
 The managing authority